+The Edward Thomas Fellowship exists to promote knowledge and appreciation of his life and work.
 Here you will find information about the poet, essayist and country writer Edward Thomas (1878 – 1917).
-The Edward Thomas Fellowship exists to promote knowledge and appreciation of his life and work.

 These writings are of variable quality, but they are always at least worth reading, and some have been reprinted many times on their intrinsic merits, quite separate from how they might anticipate Thomas’s poetry: The Heart of England, The South Country and A Literary Pilgrim in England are such works.

-The literary scholar FR Leavis singled him out as ‘an original poet of rare quality’ and Andrew Motion, the Poet Laureate from 1999 to 2009, nominated ‘Old Man’ by Edward Thomas as his favourite poem ‘because it so brilliantly proves, as do all his poems, that you can speak softly and yet let your voice carry a long way’.
+The literary scholar FR Leavis singled him out as ‘an original poet of rare quality’ and Andrew Motion, the Poet Laureate from 1999 to 2009, nominated ‘Old Man’ by Edward Thomas as one of his favourite poems ‘because it so brilliantly proves, as do all his poems, that you can speak softly and yet let your voice carry a long way’.